Garridot/Django-IAM-System-Project/README.md

 ## Overview

-This project aims to develop a comprehensive Identity and Access Management (IAM) System using Django, providing robust user authentication, authorization, and security features.
-The IAM system will be designed to manage user identities, roles, and access control within a secure and scalable environment.
+This project aims to develop a comprehensive Identity and Access Management (IAM) System using Django, providing robust user authentication, authorization, and security features for a task management platform.
+The IAM system will implemented tasks asynchronously with Redis and Celery, working with WebSockets to implement chats in live time, improving the communication between the users, resulting in a general optimization of the project.

 ## Features